 Easter Saturday night I said goodnight to my mother, following it with the quiet announcement, “I think I’m dying.”
 Two things occurred to me in rapid succession.
 One.
 This was melodramatic.
 Two.
 The disturbing realisation that I actually did believe I was dying.
 I was feeling really anxious.
 But it was just a bad virus.
 I remember my heart was beating rapidly and my breathing was shallow.
-I was vomiting periodically.

 I went to bed.